 Benefit:

-Protects both client and firm from runaway costs while allowing transparent scope tracking.
+Protects both the client and the firm from runaway costs while allowing for transparent scope tracking.

 6. Best Practices & Tips